 Accomplishment: maintained a spotless safe-driving record within the company while promptly transporting daily crews to and from job sites by planning routes and leaving time for unforeseen conditions.

 I don’t know about you but I am actually able to visualize this person conscientiously driving a crew truck and making sure he gets those guys to the job site on time.
 I love it!
 It’s a single sentence packed with meaning!
-Once you start thinking about not only what you did, but how you did it, you’ll easily come up with some meaningful statements for your resume.
+Once you start thinking about not only what you did, but how you did it, you’ll easily come up with some meaningful duty descriptions to wow-up your resume.

 The #4 Mistake